Ümit Özdağ: Educational and academic career

 Ümit Özdağ completed his primary, secondary and high school education at TED Ankara College.
 During his high school years, Ümit Özdağ started a political struggle within the idealist movement (Ülkücü Movement) at Çankaya Ülkü Ocakları and Ankara College in Ankara.
 Due to his nationalist activities during this struggle, he was dismissed from Ankara College with a certificate of approval upon the instruction of the Governor of Ankara.
 Therefore, Ümit Özdağ received his high school diploma from Aktepe High School in Ankara.

-Ümit Özdağ completed his higher education at Ludwig Maximilians University in Munich between 1980–1986.
+Ümit Özdağ completed his higher education at LMU Munich between 1980 and 1986.
 He studied political science and philosophy.
 He prepared his graduate study on "Planned Development and State Planning Organization in Turkey".

 Ümit Özdağ started to work as a research assistant at Gazi University Faculty of Economics and Administrative Sciences in 1986.
 He became a doctor of political science in 1990 with his study on "Army-Political Relations in the Period of Atatürk and İnönü".

-He received the title of Associate Professor of Political Theory in 1993 with his thesis on "Army-Political Relations in the Menderes Period and the May 27 Coup".
+He received the title of associate professor of Political Theory in 1993 with his thesis on "Army-Political Relations in the Menderes Period and the May 27 Coup".

 He then started to publish and edit the quarterly, named “Eurasia File”, which was to be published until 2004.

 He has given conferences at various universities and research centers in Washington, Moscow, Tokyo, New Delhi, Cairo, Alexandria, Brussels, Tehran, Bishkek, Alma Ata, London, Munich and Tel Aviv.
 He has also participated in congresses in many countries and presented papers.

 Working on security sciences, intelligence science, low-intensity conflict, ethnic problems, the European Union, Eurasia and the Middle East, he has twenty-eight books published.
 He has published 11 books that he has also edited.